Book a flight

 (c) marked “non-refundable”.

-Subject to the law in force, the Carrier reserves the right to make the refund in the same form and in the same currency as those used when purchasing the Ticket.
+Subject to applicable law, Carrier reserves the right to make refunds in the same form and in the same currency as that used to purchase the Ticket.

-Refunds are only made by the Carrier that originally issued the Ticket or by an Authorized Agent, if authorized.
+Refunds will be made only by the Carrier who originally issued the Ticket or by an Authorized Agent, if authorized.

 Air Calédonie provides a personalized online customer area accessible on the website www.air-caledonie.nc

-The following are possible online: book a flight, find an existing reservation, pay for a reservation with a credit card or a credit note/gift voucher, modify a reservation, validate a modification by paying a penalty or a price difference, benefit from the country continuity system ( for the beneficiaries of the transport card).
+The following operations are possible online: booking a flight, retrieving an existing reservation, paying for a reservation with a credit card or gift voucher, modifying a reservation, validating a modification by paying a penalty or a fare difference, benefiting from the country continuity system (for transport card beneficiaries).

 Online payments, by credit card only, are managed by the EpayNC platform which secures all transactions through the 3D Secure system.